turtlepa/patches/README.md

 The last thing is the build script that I adopted from Slimsaber.
 Thanks Fusionjack for it as I find it's kinda useful, especially in setting up the ccache.

-These patch are, in some ways, universal for kitkat builds to be built properly atm for galaxys4gmtd.
+These patch are, in some ways, universal for kitkat builds to be built properly at the moment for galaxys4gmtd.
 When I have time later, after my exams, I will clean up the build tree and make changes to adapt to AOSP best, instead of using temp patches so hopefully, this repo will be dis-continued soon.
+That time, and only that time that we are able to do cronjob for weekly or even nightly without fear of conflicting with the original source.
 Cheers!